Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 The core of the course is three workshops that are 60-80 minutes long.
 I delivered all three live in September 2019, after the first students had signed up during the original launch in late August 2019.

-Each workshop consists of me talking over some PowerPoint slides, a few live students doing the exercises in real time and sharing their findings, and questions.
+Each workshop consists of me talking over some PowerPoint slides, a few live students doing the exercises in real-time and sharing their findings, and questions.
 There’s also a workbook for each workshop.

 Every month, I create one more live workshop, about a topic chosen by the students.
 At the beginning of the month, I publish a list of possible topics in our Facebook group, based on what I think could be helpful next.
-The students vote for their most pressing issue.
+The students vote for their most pressing issues.
 I then create a workshop to address the most voted topic and deliver it live on the 3rd or 4th Thursday of the month.

 Although it is listed as a bonus on the sales page, the Facebook group is an important part of the course.
 The students are super supportive of each other, and the daily activity in the group helps build accountability and keeps everybody on track.